-In 2022, SHA may also:
+In 2024, SHA may also:

 - Apply for land disposition for sale to market-rate developers, for sale to Limited Partnerships to finance replacement housing and to the City of Seattle Parks Department.
-These sites may be part of previously approved HOPE VI and CNI developments. - Consider and convert selected properties to RAD, pending further analysis and discussion. - Continue holding select Scattered Sites units offline to undergo substantial rehabilitation. - Pursue further acquisition of additional local, non-traditional housing as opportunities may arise - Consider and use the Faircloth-to-RAD process developed by HUD to subsidize up to 900 units currently available under the agency's Faircloth limit - vi.
-General description of all planned capital expenditures during 2022
+These sites may be part of previously approved HOPE VI and CNI developments. - Consider and convert selected properties to RAD, pending further analysis and discussion (as discussed in Section A.ii. above). - Continue holding select Scattered Sites units offline to undergo substantial rehabilitation. - Consider and use the Faircloth-to-RAD process developed by HUD to subsidize up to 1,200 units currently available under the agency's Faircloth limit. - Pursue further acquisition of additional Local, Non-Traditional housing as opportunities arise. - Develop a new building under SHA's Local, Non-Traditional authority on the site of Jackson Park Village that will commence in 2024 and add an estimated 41 PBV units (previously noted), 53 straight tax-credit units and one Common Area Unit.

+Planned other changes to MTW housing stock anticipated in 2024 vi.
+General description of all planned capital expenditures during 2023